DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     :2:  Minimum
     :4:  Maximum
     :8:  Standard Deviation

+    If no `F` mask is specified then all four values are returned.

 The start time can be specified either as a time in seconds in the Unix epoch, or as a date and time string in a variant of ISO 8601 format, and the same